AzogMugen/stack-versions-follower/README.md

 - Add bootstrap because it's naked
 - Add authentication ?
 UI, API, DB ?
 - Add tests
 - Manage history by adding each time another version, instead of updating one ?
-- If yes, create a page to view history of deployment of a certain application ?
+ => If yes, create a page to view history of deployment of a certain application ?
- => Remind that it will lose params like url if not sent, and mongo queries with dates will be needed
+ => Remind that it will lose params like url if not sent, and mongo queries will to be changed

 ## Tests

-`test_regex.py` allows to kind of "unit test" the regex for the versions.
+ - `test_regex.py` allows to kind of "unit test" the regex for the versions.
 Probably some tests are missing.

-In the hypothesis of keeping an history, I tried to insert 260 000 different random entries like the following :
+ - In the hypothesis of keeping an history, I tried to insert 260 000 different random entries like the following :

 ```python
 {